 - Please turn cell phones completely off.
 Muted cell phones can still cause audio static.

 - Please keep panel and presentation area clear from debris.
 We are broadcasting in high definition.
 The camera picks up everything.

 - Panel members should not bring their laptops to the panel or use them during the presentation.
 Laptops compromise the video image and cause distraction when opened, closed or used from the panel during the presentation.

-Videoconferencing sessions have special technical requirements, and equipment and connections must be requested and tested before the conference to ensure a successful experience for meeting participants.
+Videoconferencing sessions have special technical requirements, and equipment and connections must be tested before the conference to ensure a successful experience for meeting participants.

-- Please fill out the Global Summit Videoconferencing Request Form by Friday, April 3, 2015, 4:00pm US/Eastern to request a videoconference connection to your session.
-Failure to fill out this request form by date/time above will result in the cancellation of the videoconferencing request and no equipment will be provided.
-Videoconference sessions that have submitted the required information but have not been tested by Friday, April 10, 2015, 4:00pm US/Eastern, will receive the requested equipment, but the successful use of the technology will remain the responsibility of the session coordinators.
+- Please provide the following information to Tech Support (email@example.com) by Friday, October 3, 2014 to ensure that testing can be completed by Friday, October 17.
+Failure to provide the information by Friday, October 3, 2014, will result in the cancellation of the videoconferencing request and no equipment will be provided.
+Videoconference sessions that have submitted the required information but have not been tested by Friday, October 17, 2014, will receive the requested equipment, but the successful use of the technology will remain the responsibility of the session coordinators.

 If you're delivering your presentation remotely, please review these tips to ensure a successful presentation.